Generalized Orlicz premia: Introduction

+Orlicz premia are positively homogeneous, i.e., $H_\Phi(\lambda X)=\lambda H_\Phi(X)$, for $\lambda\geq 0$, and satisfy many appealing mathematical properties (\cite{HG82,GDH84,RR91}), since they are a generalization of $L^p$-norms that arise in the special case $\Phi(x)=x^p$, i.e., power/CRRA (dis)utility, with a rich duality theory that has been thoroughly studied also in the financial mathematics and optimization literature (see, e.g., \cite{BF08,CL08,CL09,LS14}).

+Orlicz premia are also the basis for the definition of Haezendonck-Goovaerts risk measures, introduced in \cite{GKDT04} by a construction resembling the optimized certainty equivalent of Ben-Tal and Teboulle (\cite{BT86, BT07}), and successively studied in \cite{BRG08, BRG12} and extended to a robust and dynamic setting in \cite{BLR18, BLR21}.

+Our starting point is the observation that relaxing the convexity requirement on the loss function $\Phi$ yields a generalized notion of Orlicz premium that includes well-known possibly nonconvex functionals such as quantiles, expectiles, $L^p$-quantiles (\cite{C96}), and other forms of generalized quantiles as in \cite{BKMR14}.

+Besides encompassing these relevant functionals, the idea of relaxing the convexity assumption on $\Phi$ is motivated by classical papers in utility theory such as \cite{FS48} and \cite{KT79}, advocating the use of concave/convex utility functions of wealth or S-shaped value functions of gains/losses with respect to a possibly exogenous reference point, to model the simultaneous presence of risk aversion and risk-loving behavior.
+Furthermore, we mention that the weakening of the convexity assumption on $\Phi$ has also been pursued in the recent mathematics literature, in the context of spaces and topologies, as we discuss in Section~\ref{sec:Orl}.
+Another related development is the analysis of state-dependent Orlicz premia as in the recent \cite{S25}.

-We show in Proposition~\ref{prop:orl} that the basic properties of Orlicz premia still hold in the generalized case, with the exception of convexity that essentially holds if and only if $\Phi$ is convex.\ Furthermore, we show in Theorem~\ref{th:expectiles} that adding cash-additivity implies that the resulting Orlicz premia are necessarily $L^p$-quantiles, or expectiles if also convexity or concavity is assumed.\ This gives a novel point of view on expectiles as the only convex Orlicz premia that are also cash-additive, complementing Proposition~6 in \cite{BKMR14} in which they are described as the only convex generalized quantiles that are positively homogeneous.
-Remarkably, Theorem~\ref{th:expectiles} extends the classical result about `collapse to the mean' of cash-additive, convex Orlicz premia (see \cite{HG82,GDH84}) that is obtained under more restrictive assumptions on the Young function $\Phi$ to a more general `collapse to expectiles'.
+Relaxing the definition of the Young function has a few consequences, which we discuss in Section~\ref{sec:Orl}.
+Most importantly, we show in Proposition~\ref{prop:orl} that the basic properties of Orlicz premia still hold in the general case, with the exception of convexity that holds if and only if $\Phi$ is convex as in the classical case.

+Our first main result is Theorem~\ref{th:expectiles}, showing that a cash-additive generalized Orlicz premium is necessarily an $L^{p+1}$-quantile, in particular with $p=1$ (i.e., corresponding to an expectile) if additionally convexity or concavity is assumed.
+This result gives a novel point of view on $L^p$-quantiles and expectiles, and further motivates their actuarial applications.
+Further, Theorem~\ref{th:expectiles} extends the classical result about `collapse to the mean' of cash-additive, convex Orlicz premia that was obtained in \cite{HG82,GDH84} under more restrictive assumptions on the Young function $\Phi$ to a more general `collapse to $L^p$-quantiles' or expectiles.